-Environmental conservation Soil erosion, soil runoff reduction (Philippines, Ishiqaki) Low-cost drainage improvement, efficient irrigation (India) Climate Change Measures in Monsoon Asia Project This project aims for social implementation and dissemination of technologies, for example, mitigation measures, among them GHG emissions reduction from paddy fields and livestock, soil carbon storage, and adaptation measures such as water-saving cultivation and improvement of water management, related to climate change measures technologies applicable to smallscale farmers in the Asian monsoon region.
-We plan to accumulate evidence that these technologies are easy for local farmers to accept and can lead to various cobenefits, and we will make policy recommendations to the governments of partner countries.
+Climate Change Measures in Monsoon Asia Project This project aims for social implementation and dissemination of technologies that could be applied by smallholder farmers to address climate change in the Asia-Monsoon region.
+These technologies are associated with mitigation measures such as GHG emissions reduction from paddy fields and livestock and soil carbon storage, and adaptation measures such as water-saving cultivation and improved water management.
+We plan to accumulate evidence that these technologies are easy for local farmers to accept and can lead to various co-benefits, and we will make policy recommendations to the governments of partner countries.
 Furthermore, we will develop GHG mitigation technologies from both enteric fermentation and manure management through utilization of locally available resources.
-We will aim for social implementation and disseminate the technologies developed under this project.
 These technologies will be evaluated using GHG Life Cycle Assessment and improved through action research to make them more applicable to farmers.

-Providing technologies applicable to farmers with the aim of reducing GHG emissions from paddy fields and livestock Carbon Recycling Project This project develops a microbial saccharificationgasification bioreactor to generate methane, carbon dioxide, and hydrogen from agricultural waste with high efficiency.
-In addition, we will work on the development of nutritional pigments and fuel production technologies using the various gases generated, and the development of production technologies for producing high valueadded substances such as bioplastics.
-On the other hand, understanding agricultural waste's global environmental impact on recycling is crucial.
-Therefore, we will propose utilization and management methods for agricultural waste by promoting GHG data conversion and crop impact assessment generated when agricultural waste is abandoned on agricultural land.
+Providing technologies applicable to farmers with the aim of reducing GHG emissions from paddy fields and livestock Carbon Recycling Project In this project, we will develop a microbial saccharificationgasification bioreactor that generates methane, carbon dioxide, and hydrogen from agricultural waste with high efficiency.
+In addition, we will work on the development of nutritional pigments and fuel production technologies using the various gases generated, and the development of technologies for producing high value-added substances such as bioplastics.
+To recycle agricultural waste, it is important to understand the environmental impact of agricultural waste on a global scale.
+Therefore, we will propose utilization and management methods for agricultural waste by promoting GHG data conversion and crop impact assessment when agricultural waste is abandoned on agricultural land.
 Furthermore, we will promote the spread of carbon recycling technologies jointly with private companies, government agencies, local governments, and agricultural cooperatives, with the aim of facilitating social implementation.
-BNI-system Project JIRCAS revealed biological nitrification inhibition (BNI), that certain plant species controlling nitrification in natural ecosystems to maintain high productivity while reducing environmental burden resulting from nitrogen fertilization, which has already far exceeded the planetary boundary.
-We had formed a BNI international consortium with institutions globally and are working to develop BNI technologies to enhance potentials for production and ensure sustainability.
-This project is currently focusing on four crops, i.e., wheat, maize, sorghum, and Brachiaria pasture.
-We have developed BNI-enabled elite-wheat lines, that has a potential for world second largest crop, and the lines are presently undergoing field-evaluations for possible deployment in major wheat-growing regions such as the IGP (Indo-Gangetic Plain), a major wheat-producing area in India, where there is a growing demand for wheat.
+BNI-system Project JIRCAS has revealed that biological nitrification inhibition (BNI), the natural ability of certain plant species to control nitrification in natural ecosystems, enables crops to maintain high productivity while reducing environmental burden resulting from nitrogen fertilization, which has already far exceeded the planetary boundary.
+We had formed the BNI International Consortium with institutions globally and are working to develop BNI technologies to enhance production potentials and ensure sustainability.
+This project is currently focusing on four crops, i.e., wheat, maize, sorghum, and Brachiaria pasture grass.
+To reduce the environmental burden of nitrogen fertilization of wheat, the world's second largest crop, we particularly developed BNI-enabled elite-wheat lines, and the lines are presently undergoing field evaluations for possible deployment in major wheat-growing regions such as the Indo-Gangetic Plain (IGP), a major wheat-producing area in India, where there is a growing demand for wheat.
 BNI research for maize, the most widely grown crop, had been initiated, and BNI compounds are being elucidated.
 We are further utilizing this clue to establish a maize production system with BNI.
 Adaptive Forestry Project To promote effective forest restoration, this project conducts the following research activities on native tree species in Southeast Asia: (1) Evaluation of the growth and properties of wood, as well as their adaptability to environmental changes such as higher temperature and drought, to propose tree species and land suitable for planting, (2) Application of genomic selection to the breeding of teak in Thailand and dipterocarps in Malaysia and Indonesia to significantly shorten the breeding cycle,